pridiuksson/500cvs/project_backlog.md

 *   **My Task:** My primary task is to generate a shell script named `01-setup-infra.sh` that will perform the entire infrastructure setup.
 *   **[Delegation] Prompt for my Code Generation Module:**
     ```prompt
     Generate a single, executable bash script named `01-setup-infra.sh`.
-The script must be idempotent where possible and use shell variables for configuration.
+The script must be idempotent and use shell variables for configuration.
 It must perform the following sequence of actions:
     1.  **Error Handling:** The script must start with `set -e` to exit immediately if a command fails.
     2.  **Configuration Variables:** Define `PROJECT_ID` and `REGION` at the top.
 The user will provide the `PROJECT_ID`.
+Exit if `PROJECT_ID` is not set or is set to a placeholder.
-    3.  **Project Creation:** Create a new Google Cloud project and set it as the active gcloud configuration.
+    3.  **Project Creation:** Check if the project exists.
+If not, create a new Google Cloud project and set it as the active gcloud configuration.
-    4.  **Firebase Integration:** Enable the Firebase service on the new project.
+    4.  **Firebase Integration:** Check if the project is already linked to Firebase.
+If not, enable the Firebase service on the new project.
     5.  **API Enablement:** Programmatically enable `firestore.googleapis.com`, `storage.googleapis.com`, `aiplatform.googleapis.com`, `cloudfunctions.googleapis.com`, `cloudbuild.googleapis.com`, and `run.googleapis.com`.
-    6.  **Database Creation:** Create a Firestore database in Native mode.
-Use the `--location` flag for specifying the region.
+    6.  **Database Creation:** Check if a Firestore database already exists.
+If not, create one in Native mode in the specified region.
-    7.  **Storage Creation:** Create a Cloud Storage bucket named `$PROJECT_ID-cvs`.
+    7.  **Storage Creation:** Check if the Cloud Storage bucket already exists.
+If not, create a bucket named `$PROJECT_ID-cvs`.
     ```
-*   **Verification:** I will verify that the generated script contains all seven required actions and uses the correct `gcloud` and `firebase` commands as specified.
+*   **Verification:** I will verify that the generated script contains all seven required actions and uses the correct `gcloud` and `firebase` commands with idempotency checks.

 #### **Agent Task 1.2: Execute Infrastructure Script**
 *   **My Task:** My next task is to execute the generated script to provision the cloud resources.